robdonn/shortlink/README.md

 yarn test:visual
 ```

 This will run `Jest` with the `jest.config.visual.js` configuration.
-It will run all unit tests in the `client` and `server` directories if they match the criteria:
+It will run all visual regression tests in the `client` and `server` directories if they match the criteria:

 - Test file is located inside a `__tests__` directory.
 - Test file name ends with `.visual.test.js` or `.visual.test.jsx`